Friday, October 11, 2024

 Poor: 300-579

-These scores are used by lenders to decide whether to approve your loan applications, and also to decide what interest rates they will offer you.
-It is not just the lenders, though, that pay much attention to your credit score.
+These scores are used by lenders to decide whether to approve your loan applications and what interest rates they will offer you.
+It is not just the lenders that pay much attention to your credit score.
 To whatever purpose it may serve, your landlord, your insurance company, and even some of your potential employers may want to check your credit score.

 History of Credit Scores